AllGray/AllGray.github.io/source/index.html.md

 R4, R5	| 4.7kohm resistor	| 2
 R6	| 100ohm resistor	| 1
 X1	| 3.5mm headphone connector socket	| 1
-NO LABEL	| some thin insulated copper wire (standard and solid core wire)	| 1
+NO LABEL	| Some thin insulated copper wire (standard and solid core wire)	| 1

-<aside class="warning">Important: we tend to place some extra spare components in your MAKERbuino kit.
+<aside class="warning">We tend to place some extra spare components in your MAKERbuino kit.
 Quantity listed in the above table is the absolute minimum of components required for your MAKERbuino to work, you'll probably get some extra.</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/7.jpg)
 **If you’re not sure what every of these components looks like, don’t worry.
 In the following section we’ll analyze the components and their purpose.**